 The climate in Albania is as varied as its topography.
-From the Adriatic and Ionian coastlines to the Albanian Alps and inland highlands and lakes, you can expect various weather conditions throughout Albania and through the year.
+From the Adriatic and Ionian coastlines to the Albanian Alps and inland highlands and lakes, you can expect various weather conditions throughout Albania and throughout the year.

 Since this post is about winter in Albania, let’s focus on Albanian winter weather.
 Its different regions have climates that range from subtropical to warm Mediterranean and continental.
-So, the weather you can expect depends greatly on your destination.
+So, the weather you can expect depends significantly on your destination.

 In general, though, winters in Albania are cool and wet.
 Although it doesn’t freeze or snow everywhere in the country, many parts can expect at least some sub-zero nighttime temperatures and snowfall at some point in winter.